DaltonSchutte/maca-dash/README.md

 The visualizations and analyses that I chose were based on what, in my experience, folks with a background other than statistics or analytics tend to have an easier time understanding intuitively.
 To that end, distributions are very powerful tools as are graphs.
 I used plotly because it is interactive and I believe that giving folks intuitive presentations of data with the means to explore it on their own helps them get what they need from it better than me trying to tell them what they need.

 ### 5) Areas for Improvement
 The integration tests with neo4j are completely lacking and the other tests are entirely absend.
 Adding those would go a long way to making the code base for extending this dashboard a lot easier and more streamlined.
+There are some checks in the `setup-neo4j.sh` file, type hints, and assertion statements that should be moved to actual pytest tests.
 Some of the functions need to be refactored and split out into multiple functions.
 A number of them would also probably benefit from some abstraction.
 There are likely some areas where a more OOP approach would benefit the overall service.

 There are also some places where more choices for visualization would be nice.
 Like allowing the user to pick combinations of variables to compare against each other and the such.